 【What is the Sound Logo Karaoke AWARD?】

 The "instant entertainment" that determines the No. 1 corporate/organizational unity.
 A new employee-participation award hosted by JOYSOUND.
-Companies and organizations submit their uniquely created sound logos for karaoke distribution on JOYSOUND.
-After preliminary rounds, a real-world event hosts the finals.
-Through performances of the Sound Logo Karaoke and short presentations about the feelings behind them, the best Sound Logo Karaoke in Japan is decided.
+Companies and organizations submit their original sound logos for karaoke distribution on JOYSOUND.
+After preliminary rounds, a live event hosts the finals.
+Through performances of the sound logo karaoke and short presentations explaining the meaning behind them, the best sound logo karaoke in Japan is decided.

 Sound Logo Karaoke AWARD Official Website